Transforming Science with Large Language Models: A Survey on AI-assisted Scientific Discovery, Experimentation, Content Generation, and Evaluation: Survey Scope and Methodology

-\paragraph{Paper Feedback and Automatic Reviewing} Several works have explored methods to provide general feedback on scientific publications to fully or partially automate peer reviews.
+Several works have explored methods to provide general feedback on scientific publications to fully or partially automate peer reviews.
 For instance, \citet{li-etal-2020-multi-task} propose a multi-task learning approach for peer review score prediction, where different aspect score prediction tasks (e.g., novelty) can inform each other. \citet{ghosal-etal-2019-deepsentipeer} leverage the concept of sentiment to predict scores based on review texts.
-In a similar vein, \citet{10.1007/978-3-030-91669-5_33} leverage paper-review interactions to predict final decisions of a review process. \citet{wang-etal-2020-reviewrobot} focus on explainability during review score prediction for several review categories by constructing knowledge graphs (e.g., one which represents the background of a paper).
-More recent works have included the generation of feedback texts into the problem setup. \citet{bartoli2020} frame the problem as exploring the potential of GPT-2 for conducting academic fraud by generating fake reviews.
-In contrast, \citet{10.1613/jair.1.12862} ask whether it would be possible to automate reviewing leveraging targeted summarization models, \se{a recently trending topic}.
-For instance, \citet{liu2023reviewergpt} explore prompting-based review generation with several LLMs like GPT-4, Vicuna, Llama.
-They find that GPT-4 performs best among the models tested and that task granularity matters.
-Similarly, \citet{robertson2023gpt4} find GPT-4 to be ``slightly'' helpful for peer reviewing, and \citet{liang2023can} demonstrate in a comparative study that users of a GPT-4-based peer review system found the feedback to be (very) helpful in more than half of the cases. \citet{d2024marg} show a multi-agent approach with LLMs that engage in a discussion to produce better results than a single model.
+In a similar vein, \citet{10.1007/978-3-030-91669-5_33} leverage paper--review interactions to predict final decisions of a review process. \citet{wang-etal-2020-reviewrobot} focus on explainability during review score prediction for several review categories by constructing knowledge graphs (e.g., representing the background of a paper).
+More recent works have included generation of feedback texts into the problem setup. \citet{bartoli2020} frame the problem as exploring the potential of GPT-2 for conducting academic fraud by generating fake reviews.
+In contrast, \citet{10.1613/jair.1.12862} ask whether it would be possible to automate reviewing leveraging targeted summarization models, a recently trending topic. \citet{liu2023reviewergpt} explore prompting-based review generation with various LLMs, finding that GPT-4 performs best and that task granularity matters. \citet{robertson2023gpt4} similarly finds GPT-4 to be ``slightly'' helpful for peer reviewing, and \citet{liang2023can} demonstrate in a comparative study that users of a GPT-4--based peer review system found the feedback to be (very) helpful more than half the time. \citet{d2024marg} show a multi-agent approach with LLMs that engage in a discussion to produce better results than a single model.